peteb/peos2/README.md

 # Peos2
 Peos2 is an operating system for i386 (so far).
+I'm not going to pretend it's free from Unix influences.

 ## Background
 Why build yet another operating system?